-The standard biplot (Fig. 6) shows the main variation of the predictors on the two largest dimensions in relation to the observations.
-Here, these two dimensions account for 62% of the variation in the 14-dimensional predictor space.
-As before, we can interpret the relative lengths of the variable vectors as the proportion of each variable's variance shown in this twodimensional projection, and (the cosines of) the angles between the variable vectors as the approximation of their correlation shown in this view.
+The standard biplot (Figure 6) shows the main variation of the predictors on the two largest dimensions in relation to the observations; here, these two dimensions account for 62% of the variation in the 14-dimensional predictor space.
+As before, we can interpret the relative lengths of the variable vectors as the proportion of each variable's variance shown in this 2D projection, and the (cosines of) the angles between the variable vectors as the approximation of their correlation shown in this view.

 Based on this evidence it is tempting to conclude, as did Rawlings (1988, p.
-366) that there are two clusters of highly related variables that account for collinearity: Dimension 1, having strong associations with five variables (pH, Ca, Zn, buf, and NH4), and Dimension 2, whose largest associations are with the variables K, Na, and Mg.
+366) that there are two clusters of highly related variables that account for collinearity: Dimension 1, having strong associations with five variables (pH, Ca, Zn, buf, NH4), and Dimension 2, whose largest associations are with the variables K, Na and Mg.
 This conclusion is wrong!

-The standard biplot does convey useful information, but is misleading for the purpose of diagnosing collinearity because we are only seeing the projection into the twodimensional predictor space of largest variation and inferring, indirectly, the restricted variation in the small dimensions where Waldo usually hides.
-In the PCA (or SVD) on which the biplot is based, the smallest four dimensions (shown in Table 5) account for 1.22% of the variation in predictor space.
-Figure 7 shows the collinearity biplot for the smallest two dimensions of \mathbf{R}{XX} or, equivalently, the largest dimensions of \mathbf{R}{XX}^{-1} , comprising only 0.28% of predictor variation.
+The standard biplot does convey useful information, but is misleading for the purpose of diagnosing collinearity because we are only seeing the projection into the 2D predictor space of largest variation and inferring, indirectly, the restricted variation in the small dimensions where Waldo usually hides.
+In the principal component analysis (or SVD) on which the biplot is based, the smallest four dimensions

-Figure 5.
-Tableplot of the 10 largest condition indices and variance proportions for the Linthall data.
+Figure 5: Tableplot of the 10 largest condition indices and variance proportions for the Linthall data.
 In column 1, the symbols are scaled relative to a maximum condition index of 30.
-In the remaining columns, variance proportions (\times 100) are scaled relative to a maximum of 100.
+In the remaining columns, variance proportions ($\times 100$) are scaled relative to a maximum of 100.